-Eating oranges can help reduce your risk of heart-related issues, as they are low in carbohydrates.
+Eating oranges can help reduce your risk of heart-related issues, as they are low in carbohydrates and high in fibre.

 People with diabetes are more likely to experience a stroke, high blood pressure, and other problems related to the heart, so reducing the number of carbohydrates they consume is essential.
 Incorporating oranges into your diet is the best way to do this, as they are low in carbs.

-Those who prefer oranges can enjoy many benefits.
-The sweet and tangy citrus flavour of oranges provides a refreshing punch and plenty of nutrition.
+The sweet and tangy flavour of oranges provides a refreshing punch and plenty of nutrition.
 In addition, people with diabetes can lower their risk of chronic illness by including oranges in their diets.

 Some of the specific benefits of oranges for those with diabetes include the following.

 If you have a sweet tooth and suffer from diabetes, oranges are the perfect solution.
-With only a few calories, this juicy fruit is packed full of nutrients, such as vitamin C, and its fibre content helps to keep you full and your blood glucose levels stable.
+With only a few calories, this juicy fruit is packed with nutrients, such as vitamin C, and its fibre content helps to keep you full and your blood glucose levels stable.